EMPN2350GirirajShankar/websiteTest/README.md

 ### For editors

-1. Go to `/admin/` on the deployed site.
+1. Go to `/admin/` on the deployed site .
 2. Choose **Sign In Using Access Token** and paste a GitHub personal access token with `repo` scope (the dialog links to the token page with the right scopes selected).
 3. Create, edit, or delete an entry, then press **Save**.
 Each save is a commit; the